silverstripe/silverstripe-omnipay/docs/en/index.md

  	* Configuration / connection issues
 	* Retry failed payments using alternative methods
  * Translations
+ * Token billing - token that represents a credit card, for delayed, or reocurring payments.

 ### Not sure if in scope

- * Token billing - token that represents a credit card, for delayed, or reocurring payments.
  * Provide forms?

 ### Out of scope features

  * Subscripting / reoccurring billing
  * Credit notes
+ * Payment via gift vouchers

 ## Use cases

 Use this module to provide payment for things like:

- * Orders
+ * Pay for invoice/bill/order
  * Event registrations
+ * Make a donation
+ * Renew a subscription
- * Donations
+ * Top-up an account
+ * Request a payment via email
+ * Enter a user's credit card details via phone

 ## This wrapper module provides: